rackerlabs/support-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

 product_url: cloud-backup
 ---

+   **Note**: The Red Hat&reg and Debian&reg updaters have been deprecated by Rackspace in favor of an updater that is designed to support multiple flavors of Linux&reg.
+At some point in the future, the old .rpm and .deb installers and automated updaters will no longer be supported.
+Instead, see the documentation for the [standard RCBU Linux updater](/how-to/rackspace-cloud-backup-install-the-agent-on-linux).

 The Rackspace Cloud Backup agent facilitates the backup process on your servers.
 You must install the agent on every server that you want to back up.
 This article provides instructions for installing the agent on a Linux&reg; server